Neeraj-Natu/echelon/README.md

 - Supports prefix and infix operators. work for supporting postfix operators in progress.
 - Supports let statements, return statements and expressions.

+#### *Evaluator*:

+- Evaluator/Interpreter is the part of the language that takes the parsed code from the parser as an input and then executes it.
+- This gives the meaning to the language and makes it come to life.
+- This is the final stage to understand/interpret the input.
+- There are several different ways to build an Interpreter, some of them listed in terms of increasing complexity and performance:
+  - Tree Walking interpreter that interprets the AST on the fly.
+(The one implemented here.)
+  - Compiling the AST to an Intermediate byteCode that is compact and then use a virtual machine (something like JVM) to interpret this byteCode.
+  - Convert the byteCode compiled in the above step to highly optimized machine code right before interpreting that machine code.
+This is also called JIT or Just In Time Interpreter.
+Although here would need to support different machine architectures.
+  - Others skip the conversion to byteCode and directly convert the AST to machine code and then interpret it.

 #### *Ast*:

 - AST also known as Abstract Syntax Tree is a datastructure that is used to store the langugage tokens to make sense.